-- 1. In Cloudera Manager, click Clusters Hive On Tez Configuration. - 2.
-In the Configuration page, search for the hive.cbo.enable property.
+- 1. In Cloudera Manager Clusters select the Hive service, for example, HIVE. - 2.
+On the Configuration tab, search for hive.cbo.enable.

 If the property is not visible in your version of Cloudera Manager, add the property to Hive site using the Cloudera Manager Safety Valve (see links below).
 Set the property to enabled.